aguajardoc/volcanic-simulation/README.md

 The app features a hold button to superimpose multiple trajectories at once, a reset button to return to default values, a "start simulation" button which acts according to the state of the hold button, and a "start random simulation" button that acts upon a selected number of projectiles.

 This app was designed as the final project for my Computational  Modeling of Movement course, during my first semester at university.
+The course was taught in Spanish, so all elements of the app are implemented in Spanish.